tanya-shanker/blueprint-basic-example/README.md

 This is a simple example to demonstrate the capabilites of IBM Cloud Schematics Blueprints to deploy a simple 2 module solution stack using linked Terraform configs (templates).
 It does not require a Cloud APIKey and assumes the users IAM credentials.
 It will take about 10 minutes to install and delete.

-All user configurable parameters are specified on the command line at Blueprint create time.

 Following resources are deployed:
 - Resource Group
 - COS instance and bucket